Swizec/react-d3-workshop/src/pages/6-react-d3.md

 <iframe src="https://codesandbox.io/embed/v6ovkow8q3" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

 If this code doesn't make any sense, don't worry.
 There's a bunch of D3 to learn, and I'll help you out.
 If it's obvious, you're a pro!
-This book will be much quicker to read.
+This workshop will be much easier to follow.

 We start with a linear scale that has a domain `[0, 10]` and a range `[0, 200]`.
 You can think of scales as mathematical functions that map a domain to a range.
 In this case, calling `scale(0)` returns `0`, `scale(5)` returns `100`, `scale(10)` returns `200`.
 Just like middle school mathematics.

 We create an axis generator with `axisBottom`, which takes a scale and is going to generate a bottom oriented axis – numbers below the line.
 You can also tweak settings for the number of ticks, their sizing, and their spacing.

-Equipped with an axis generator, we select the svg element, append a grouping element, use a transform attribute to move it `10px` to the right and 30px down, and invoke the generator with `.call()`.
+Equipped with an axis generator, we select the svg element, append a grouping element, use a transform attribute to move it `10px` to the right and `30px` down, and invoke the generator with `.call()`.

 ### A quick blackbox example - a React+D3 axis